LeedsBen/AlienFamily/README.md

  - An alien's name and home planet can be updated
  - Aliens can be deleted from the colony.
 If an alien is deleted, its reference from its parent is also deleted, but any children retain a record of them
  - Data about an alien can be retrieved passing in its name as a reference

+The application is a Spring Boot application.
+It can be started by checking it out, running 'mvn clean install' and then 'java -jar target/alien-family-1.0-SNAPSHOT.jar'.

+See JavaDoc for more detail.